angelinaharris24/ece281-lab1/README.md

 Assert statements of other severity levels will be reported, but not fail the workflow.

-**** IC SCHEMATIC AND DOCUMENTATION STATEMENT: https://docs.google.com/document/d/1QTwvUEcAkHVGICD4HjmYVdbXk-37npg-cTCQ7Cv94EQ/edit?usp=sharing
+IC SCHEMATIC, 2 DEMO VIDEOS, AND DOC STATEMENT: https://docs.google.com/document/d/1QTwvUEcAkHVGICD4HjmYVdbXk-37npg-cTCQ7Cv94EQ/edit?usp=sharing